blairdrummond/terragrunt-experiment-infra/README.md

 The git credentials are to read the private repositories, and argo events uses a credential to auto-configure a github webhook.
 If the repos become public, these would also be unnecessary.

+#### DNS

+I pointed `happylittlecloud.xyz` to the digitalocean nameservers in advance so that I can use the domain for the purpose of this demo.
+If you have a free domain, you can use it --- you need to modify this repo, and unfortunately **you also will need to modify the annotation on the ingress controller in the manifests repo**.

 ### Tools